 Open Studio (I): Investigation of Sound and Modernology

-Sunny Wong Presents: Chuen Lung Modernology
+Sunny Wong Presents: Chuen Lung: The Pulse of Objects

-Sunny Wong will showcase a fieldwork map created through the lens of “Modernology,” delving deeply into the folk wisdom of Chuen Lung.
-As Kon Wajiro described in his works, Modernology, “as a methodology, focuses on the ‘objects’ visible before our eyes today, with its ultimate concern being the present state of humanity.”
+Sunny Wong showcases a fieldwork map created through the lens of “modernology,” delving deeply into the folk wisdom of Chuen Lung.
+As Japanese architect Kon Wajiro described in his publication Modernology, modernology “as a methodology, focuses on the ‘objects’ visible before our eyes today, with its ultimate concern being the present state of humanity.”
+Sunny’s exploration highlights key aspects, such as villagers’ upcycling of everyday items, hand-made farming tools, objects from past industrial production, and vernacular architecture.

-By apprenticing with villagers – the exact wrist twist for efficient sweeping, the unspoken rules for bargaining with local gods, even the best tools for picking veggies – Sunny uncovers how these instinctive practices, though lacking systematic rationale, mirror subconscious approaches to living within specific socio-temporal frameworks.
+By learning from villagers, for instance, the exact wrist twist for efficient sweeping, the unspoken rules for bargaining with local gods, using the right tools for picking vegetables — Sunny uncovers how these instinctive practices, though lacking systematic rationale, mirror subconscious approaches to living within specific socio-temporal frameworks.
+Through these items, he narrates stories of “observations along the roads of Chuen Lung”, revealing a rich tapestry of culture, history, and ingenuity.

-Sui Fong uses sound as a medium to collect childhood stories and the soundscape of Chuen Lung, exploring “the wisdom of finding joy in hardship” from children’s perspectives.
-These narratives inspire a series of creations surrounding auditory memory, sound guides, and Chuen Lung instruments, titled “A Stream A Path.”
+Sui Fong uses sound as a medium to collect childhood stories and the soundscape of Chuen Lung, exploring “the wisdom of finding joy in hardship (苦中作樂)“ from children’s perspectives.
+These narratives inspire a series of creations surrounding auditory memory, sound guides, and Chuen Lung instruments, titled A Stream a Path.

 The fictional instruments inspired by these interviews serve as keys to unlocking memories.
 Using these as a medium, she invites villagers and the broader public to explore how sound can evoke recollections and reimagine life in Chuen Lung.
 By doing so, she guides people to rethink the dynamics of human, environmental, and ecological interactions.
 Through collective remembering and imagining, she fosters the recreation of shared memories.